camunda-community-hub/zeebe-cherry-runtime/README.md

       run:  CI=false mvn --batch-mode --update-snapshots package
 `````

-CI=false, else any warning will stop the construction.
+CI=false; otherwise, any warning will stop the construction.

 The docker image is then available in the package
 `https://github.com/camunda-community-hub/zeebe-cherry-runtime/pkgs/container/zeebe-cherry-runtime`